mariakrol/learn-kotlin-playground/README.md

   </span>
 </a>
 ```
-In this case, the locator (both CSS and xPath) will be quite complex.
+In this case, the locator (both CSS and XPath) will be quite complex.
 The name of a button should be stable, but since
 we decided to support localisation, it would be completely wrong to explicitly create a locator based on text.
 To solve
 the problem, I use the annotation:
 ```Kotlin